-If you stole from, maligned, or in any way harmed a person who died, one way to honor them and to help relieve some of your guilt might be to give to a charity that the deceased person valued.
+If you stole from, insulted, or harmed a person who died, one way to honor them might be to give to a charity that the deceased person valued.

 She did not get into recovery before her mother’s death but was nonetheless appreciative of the help and support that her mother received at the hospice.
-So her donation is her way of making financial restitution for her thefts and helping others receive care, now that she is in recovery.
+So her donation is her way of making financial restitution for her thefts and helping others receive care.
+It is her indirect amends to her mother now that she is in recovery.

-Deciding I Would Risk Disappointment to Gain Relief
+I Risked Disappointment to Gain Relief

-I did not take the bottle; not out of any sense of consideration for an unanticipated pain, but just enough that I hoped they would not notice some missing.
-I thought that this way, I would not be questioned about the theft.
+I did not take the bottle, not out of any sense of consideration for an unanticipated pain, but just enough that I hoped they would not notice some missing.
+I thought that this way, no one would question me about the theft.

 When I got into recovery, I felt guilty for my actions and contacted all the couples in the bridge club.I felt relief when I was honest and made amends.
-Secrets have a way of growing and producing more guilt and making amends freed me of some of the burdens of guilt.
+Secrets have a way of growing and producing more guilt, and making amends freed me of some of the burdens of guilt.

-When I asked what I needed to do to correct the situation, one of my mother’s friends asked me to speak to her daughter who was abusing alcohol.
+When I asked what I needed to do to correct the situation, one of my mother’s friends asked me to speak to her daughter, who was abusing alcohol.
 In speaking with her daughter, she mentioned that her mother always thought she took the pills, so she was glad that I confessed.

 When I weigh out how heavy the guilt is, I am often motivated to do something about it.
 I found the burden of guilt more than I was willing to carry, so I confessed.
 I got surprising outcomes that continue to enrich my life today.

-Avoiding Only Adds to the Guilt
+Avoiding Adds to the Guilt

 Although I no longer steal medications, other behaviors cause a twinge today.

 Unfortunately, days might go by, and then I feel guilty that I did not reach out when I knew that was the correct thing to do.

-Recently, I heard that a friend was dealing with some health issues; we talked about them, but I did not follow-up on the day that she was to get her results.
+I recently heard that a friend was dealing with some health issues; we talked about them, but I did not follow up on the day that she was to get her results.

-Given how many times this person has listened to me, been a shoulder to cry on, or just been a friend, I felt guilt.
+Given how many times this person has listened to me, been a shoulder to cry on, or just been a friend, I felt guilty.
 Rather than add to the weight of the existing guilt, I sent a text and set up a specific time to talk.

 Develop Emotional Balance with Amends

+The message will get out there with both these methods.
 Regardless of the method you choose for making amends, if you’re like me and thousands of others, you’ll be surprised at the results of this action.

-Writing, and recovery heal the heart.
+Writing and recovery heal the heart.